 So, what are our takeaways from this kind of data?
 The first is that Facebook advertising for lawyers is getting out of control, and isn’t seen as being particularly trustworthy.
-Since Facebook advertising doesn’t really hone in on people that actually may need a lawyer (push instead of pull campaigns, blanketing basically everyone) people can be bombarded by all sorts of legal ads unnecessarily, and it is easier for lawyers since budgets for Facebook when they’re used to paying for Google Adwords are very bloated.
+Since Facebook advertising doesn’t really hone in on people that actually may need a lawyer (push instead of pull campaigns, blanketing basically everyone), people can feel bombarded by all sorts of unnecessary legal ads, and it’s easier for lawyers since budgets for Facebook — especially when they’re used to paying for Google Adwords — are very bloated.
 As the Facebook user gets older, they may get hit by all sorts of ads ranging from class actions against pharma or employers to medical malpractice and everything in between.

-Does that mean that lawyers may have “missed the boat” when it comes to Facebook because it has quickly become vilified as such an annoyance for ads?
+Does that mean that lawyers may have “missed the boat” when it comes to Facebook because it’s quickly become vilified as such an annoyance for ads?
 I’d say sort of – these numbers don’t bode too well for the future of broad, blanketed ads.
 I said this back in June 2018, and the way things are moving now, you can still find success on Facebook, but expect to spend more than anticipated in both resources and time.

 Lawyers seeking targeted and thoughtful advertising may want to look into paid leads with a digital marketing agency that can keep track of ad performance and metrics.
-At Market My Market, we know you have a limited ad budget and strive to attract qualified leads through the method that is most sensible for your firm.
+At Market My Market, our legal marketing experts know you have your eye on your ad budget and strive to attract qualified leads through the method that is most sensible for your firm.
 Contact us for a free consultation.